 (SHAKE YOUR PEACE!, 2023, track 7 "My Mom the Realtor")

-SHAKE YOUR PEACE! was accidentally created in 2004 either at a college rooftop party on the Lower East Side, or maybe even in 2002 during a spontaneous jam with Thumpus in Washington Square Park (Lenape territory on the island of little hills otherwise known as Manhattan).
-Since then SHAKE YOUR PEACE! has been primarily based out of Chochenyo, and Oholone land (The San Francisco Bay Area), and Goshute, Ute, and Eastern Shoshone land (Salt Lake City).
+SHAKE YOUR PEACE! was accidentally created in 2004 either at a college rooftop party on the Lower East Side, or maybe even in 2002 during a spontaneous jam with Thumpus in Washington Square Park (NYC).
+Since then SHAKE YOUR PEACE! has been primarily based out of Chochenyo, and Oholone land (The San Francisco Bay Area), and Goshute, Ute, and Eastern Shoshone land (Salt Lake City), though in Fall of 2022 relocated to New Jersey!

 The live band: